javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 </body>
 ```

-If we assign something to `elem.className`, it replaces the whole strings of classes.
+If we assign something to `elem.className`, it replaces the whole string of classes.
 Sometimes that's what we need, but often we want to add/remove a single class.

 There's another property for that: `elem.classList`.